Starting Your Literature Review

 Organizing Your Literature

 After your search the journal literature you will need to collect and organize your references.
-The easiest way to do this is by using a citation manager, such as Mendeley, with MS Word.
+The easiest way to do this is by using a citation manager with MS Word.

 These tools allow you to: